 One last source of concern are those latch bars.
 My in-laws’ van has two of them per seat, and they’re nicely visible (which is why their car appears in the video).
 My own car has two of them per seat, but you have to dig around in the seat crease to find them — like you did in the old days to find seat belt bits.
 Older cars, however, may lack latch bars (and some cars that aren’t so old, too, like my mother-in-law’s Lincoln sedan).
 If your car doesn’t have them, Sleepypod suggests that you consider having them installed, and provides a link with info about how that can be done.

 The Clickit harness has been tested for dogs up to 75 lbs.
 How small can a dog be and wear one?
-I believe that Chloe is about as small as you can go, given that I cinched the collar as tightly as possible before it fit her.
+I believe that Chloe is about as small as you can go, given that I cinched the collar as tightly as it would go before it fit her.
 Sleepypod has a picture of a Dachshund wearing the Clickit, which makes sense to me — Dachshunds have shorter legs than Chloe, but their neck circumferences are comparable.
 Chloe’s neck is just over 10″ in circumference; if your pup has a thinner neck, the Clickit is probably not for you (for smaller dogs, Sleepypod suggests one of its carriers).